isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-baby-fleas-look-like/index.md

 ---
 What do baby fleas look like?
 Check these baby flea (larvae) videos, images, and pictures - check their color and size.
 - Flea larvae are worm-like, leg-less, off-white in color, and measure about  inches with a tiny head.
 You'll mainly find them during a[flea infestation](https://www.canr.msu.edu/ipm/uploads/files/Fleas.pdf)on second-hand furniture and pet sleeping.
 - *The short answer on "What do baby fleas look like?" has four distinct phases - pupal, larvae, eggs, and adults all look differentFlea larval stage measures between 2.8 mm to 4.9 mm.
-The larvae are worm-like, white, or semi-transparent in color.�*
+The larvae are worm-like, white, or semi-transparent in color.*

-*Fleas in the pupal stage look lumpy and crusty with an irregular shape plus have a silky cocoon.�* *Flea eggs measure about anywhere from 0.04 millimeters plus have dry and smooth skin that is off-white.�*
+*Fleas in the pupal stage look lumpy and crusty with an irregular shape plus have a silky cocoon.*
+*Flea eggs measure about anywhere from 0.04 millimeters plus have dry and smooth skin that is off-white.*

 Read Also:
 What's the best flea spray for your yard